cbrennanpoole/preamble-project/README.md

 ## VISION
 ---

-**Deliver **truly transparent, cloud architecture**, utilizing **state-of-the-art emerging technologies** and a common good approach to partner with the private and liaison to the public sectors in order to deliver these digital solutions into North American institutions (prisons, jails, juveniles, centers, schools and shelters).
+**Deliver a truly transparent, cloud architecture**, utilizing **state-of-the-art emerging technologies** and a common good approach to partner with the private and liaison to the public sectors in order to deliver these digital solutions into North American institutions (prisons, jails, juveniles, centers, schools and shelters).

 **Putting alternative answers *like hemp health* to an altruistic test**; serving as the *common ground topic* for our people who are in most need of the ability to capture the ***opportunity*** that is the ***North American Dream*** (i.e. socioeconomic disadvantaged minorities, disabled, and our freedom fighters, United States Veterans); in effect addressing the most egregious problems; caused by an unwinnable war that has only worsened over the past forty some odd years; North American (and becoming global) people problems, which are far too prevalent on our continent today.